fazibear/puddleofcode/content/story/2024-09-09-my-own-geekmagic-smalltv.md

 {{< youtube id="70CDu9o2_Yo" width="50%" >}}

+And this is mine:

+![minitv](/images/content/minitv.jpg)

 What to we need?
-USB to TTL converter, few spare pins and solder iron.
+ - USB to TTL converter
+ - few spare pins

-![minitv](/images/content/minitv.jpg)
+ - solder iron
+ - few cables
+ - computer ;)

 I think you guess it, but: